Smooth entrywise positivity preservers, a Horn-Loewner master theorem, and symmetric function identities: Introduction and main results

 The focus of the present paper is a fundamental result on entrywise preservers in fixed dimension $n \geq 3$.
-This result can be found in Horn's thesis, and Horn attributes it to Loewner:
+This result can be found in Horn's 1967 thesis, and Horn attributes it to Loewner:\footnote{As the author has also observed in the Stanford Library archives, the argument in~\cite{horn} was outlined in a letter to Josephine Mitchell, written by Loewner on October 24, 1967.}